src-d/platform-starter/README.md

 * We use **yarn** as package manager.
 You can use NPM to install global binaries, but installations of specific projects **must** be done with yarn.
 * All other configurations should be installed by this command.
+* All JavaScript code should be formatted using prettier and adhere to the rules defined in the ESLint configuration (airbnb-base with customizations).
+* All CSS code should be formatted using CSSComb with the provided configuration.

 ### Editor plugins